coop152/obsidian-vaults/Introduction to Visual Computing (27112)/Second Half (Image Processing)/Convolutions.md

 ## Off the edges?
 You probably already noticed a problem with the previous diagrams:
 ![](Pasted%20image%2020230324121548.png)
 What to do for the pixels around the edge?
-The kernel is off the edge of the image.
+The kernel is going off the edge of the image.
+You could:
+- Assume all of the outside "pixels" are 0
+- Assume all of the outside "pixels" are 255 (or whatever the max intensity is)
+- Wrap around to the other side of the image (using modulo or similar)